elser-lang/elser/README.md

 Their parameters don't need `mut` attribute.
 Currently in generated `Yul` code events are emitted as `LOG0`, thus there are no `indexed` parameters (https://github.com/elser-lang/elser/issues/7).

 ### Types
-Dynamic typing is discouraged as it leads to unpredictable runtime errors.
+Dynamic typing is discouraged as it might lead to unpredictable runtime errors.
 Though, it's planned to support `(map)` as only dynamic type, and to support fixed-sized arrays (https://github.com/elser-lang/elser/issues/10).

 There are only 256-bits types to restrict variables packing, and prevent casting stuff back-and-forth during code generation.